DOCK-PI3/ESTACION-PRO/LINUX-AARCH64-DEV.md

 Using Zink instead of a native OpenGL driver comes with some performance penalties though.
 So on some SBCs and handhelds it could be a good idea to instead build ES-DE yourself with OpenGL ES support.
 Also be aware that not all mobile devices may have a fully conformant Vulkan implementation, which could make Zink misbehave or not work at all.

+The AppImage will only run in a desktop environment, if you need KMS/direct framebuffer access you'll need to build ES-DE yourself with the DEINIT_ON_LAUNCH option.

 ## Supported game systems